xinyiguan/py2lispIDyOM/docs/run_idyom.rst

 The output file of the IDyOM model are saved to the corresponding experiment logger.

 --------------------
-Valid parameters to configure the IDyOM model:
+Valid parameters to configure the IDyOM model
 --------------------

 **Required parameters**: